ThomphoMukhumo/Bright-TV-Case-Study/README.md

 # BrightTV Viewership Analysis

-> ## Understanding User Behaviour & Growth Opportunities prepared for the CEO
+AIM: Understanding User Behaviour & Growth Opportunities prepared for the CEO Overview of the Case Study:
-> ----

-## 📌 Overview of the Case Study

 BrightTV is a streaming/TV platform looking to grow its subscription base.
 As the data analyst, the brief was to:
 1. Profile **who** is watching, **where** they live, and **when** they watch.
 2. Identify **what drives consumption** (channels, time-of-day, demographics).
 3. Diagnose **low-consumption days** and propose content fixes.